josuelandinez/CPMCPY/README.md

 The aim of this code is to provide a simple implementation of Auxiliary Field Monte Carlo that allows the user to experiment with new algorithms and features to improve the accuracy and performance of the AFQMC methods.

-The code is currently under development new features will be continuously add until its first release.
+The code is currently under development new features and changes will be add constinously.